 Further implementations of hardware accessibility are continually adapted to ensure Universal Design across the district.
 Hardware devices are researched and purchased based on many factors including modifiability.

-- Information Technology (IT) Department Research and purchase hardware as required for accessibility - Integrated Services (IS) Department- Identifies student needs for accessibility requests or accommodations - Risk Management Department Identifies staff needs for accessibility requests or accommodations
+- IT Research and purchase hardware as required for accessibility. - IS or SS Identifies student needs for accessibility requests or accommodations. - HR Identifies staff needs for accessibility requests or accommodations.

 Purchases/Procurement/Business